-There are a number of resources available for students interested in studying at St Catharine’s.
-Hopefully a lot of your questions will be answered by exploring this website, but if not, here are some other helpful websites.
+There are a number of resources available for students interested in studying at the University of Cambridge.
+Hopefully a lot of your questions will be answered by exploring our website but, if not, here are some other helpful websites.

 - The University of Cambridge Admissions Page contains information on all of the courses and colleges at Cambridge.

-- www.applytocambridge.com – this is the University Alternative Prospectus, written by the students, rather than by the staff.
+- www.applytocambridge.com – This is the University's Alternative Prospectus, written by the students, rather than by the staff.
 It contains a student perspective on each course and college, as well as information that you won’t find in the official prospectus (for instance, how much a drink in the bar costs, how many hours of work you get per week, and so on).

-- Russell Group Informed Choices - a document compiled by the Russell Group (24 of the UK’s top Universities, including Oxford, Cambridge, Manchester, Edinburgh, UCL and many more)
+- The Russell Group Website - Guidance for students from the Russell Group (24 of the UK’s top Universities, including Oxford, Cambridge, Manchester, Edinburgh, UCL and many more)

-If you have any questions, or would like to know more, please contact Kathryn, the Schools Liaison Officer, using the details in the sidebar.
+If you have any questions, or would like to know more, please contact Kathryn, the Schools Liaison Officer, using the details at the bottom of this page.